johnno1962/InjectionNext/README.md

 * Green while it is recompiling a saved source.
 * Yellow if the source has failed to compile.

-Please note you can only inject changes to code inside a function body.
-You can not add/remove or rename properties with storage or add or reorder methods on a non final class or change function arguments.
+Please note: you can only inject changes to code inside a function body and you can not add/remove or rename properties with storage or add or reorder methods on a non final class or change function arguments.

 The fabulous app icon is thanks to Katya of [pixel-mixer.com](http://pixel-mixer.com/).